pact-foundation/pact-net/README.md

 # PactNet
 A .NET implementation of the Ruby consumer driven contract library, [Pact](https://github.com/realestate-com-au/pact).
 Pact is based off the specification found at https://github.com/bethesque/pact_specification.

+PactNet primarily provides a fluent .NET DSL for describing HTTP requests that will be made to a service provider and the HTTP responses the consumer expects back to function correctly.
+In documenting the consumer interactions, we can replay them on the provider and ensure the provider responds as expected.
+This basically gives us complete test symmetry and removes the basic need for integrated tests.
+PactNet also has the ability to support other mock providers should we see fit.

-PactNet is aiming to be Version 1 compliant (Version 2 is a WIP).
+PactNet is aiming to be Pact Specification Version 1 compliant (Version 2 is a WIP).

 From the [Pact Specification repo] (https://github.com/bethesque/pact_specification)